 What made matters worse was that there were grave tensions within the Roman community itself, of precisely the kind that we meet with in Greek city-states.
 As the traditions recorded by later Roman historians have it, the mass of the people, the Plebeians, resented the way in which the Patricians, the small group of leading families, ruled.
 The former felt that the latter were, through their dominance of the law courts, interpreting customs to their own advantage, allowing them (powerful, Patrician and wealthy) to act towards their debtors (poor, Plebeian and powerless) in a harsh and arbitrary way.
 Unlike in many Greek states, however, the Plebeians did not call for a re-distribution of land, nor did they violently attack the Patricians and try to seize power.
 Instead, they went on strike (or a “secessio” – technically they temporarily “seceded” from the state under their own chosen leaders, called tribunes) and refused to pay their taxes or fight in the army.

 They did this for several years running before the Patricians, realizing that something had to give, agreed to set out the laws in a written form.
 A commission of both plebeians and patricians duly produced twelve tables of laws to be set up in public in the forum (c.
-450 BC).
+450 BCE).
 These twelve tables set out a fairly harsh code of law, but Romans of all stripes felt it was fair, and they won the support of the community as a whole.
 The orginal Twelve Tables formed the basis of all subsequent Roman law, possibly the greatest distinctive contribution to future history that the Romans made.

-Rome and her Neighbours
+Rome and her Neighbors

 It took many years for Rome to regain her leading position within Latium.
 Tensions between Patricians and Plebeians continued, gradually taking on a different character.
 Some plebeians had, over the years, become wealthy landowners, and they were becoming increasingly resentful about having no share in the leadership of the state.
 These rich plebeians used the massed power of their poorer fellows not only to guarantee the rights of the Plebeians, but also to gain access to high office for themselves.